sheltermanager/asm3/doc/manual/options.rst

 * When I generate a document, make a note of it in the log: If this option is on, a log record is created every time you generate a document.

+* Default zoom level when converting documents to PDF: This setting controls how the text is scaled when converting a document to PDF.
+Older versions of the PDF converter used by SM would to scale to the widest element on the page, however newer versions do not do this.
+To get back the behaviour that older versions of SM had with wkhtmltopdf <= 0.12.3, set this value to 130.

 Insurance
 ---------